 In the event that any Certification Class exceeds 10 cars, or any SURVIVOR class exceeds 20 cars, that class will proceed to a lottery situation.
 Those classes with less than the maximum will not go to a lottery and properly registered cars will be assigned to a class to be judged.
-The lottery is held on March 14, 2014 at 12:00 pm, CST and includes all cars properly registered and paid within the effected class.
+The lottery is held on March 14, of that year at 12:00 pm, CST and includes all cars properly registered and paid within the effected class.
 The first 10 cars drawn, (20 for SURVIVOR classes), in the lottery will be assigned to a class to be judged.
 Those cars not selected in the lottery will be put on a Wait List in the order in which they are drawn.

 Occasionally cars on the Wait List do move up and are judged the same year.
 If not, they can remain on the Wait List for the next year.
 If a lottery occurs again and the car is not selected within 2 years, it will automatically be entered in a class and judged in the 3rd year.
 Registrations withdrawn after the first lottery will need to be re-registered the following year and will not have the Consecutive Year Advantage in the 3rd year that those remaining on the Wait List will have.